Purple gradient background with white spoon icon and text about physical symptoms of autistic burnout affecting coordination and sleep recovery

 When Your Brain Steals Physical Energy

-Zero Spoons in Real Life
+Zero Energy in Real Life

-Zero spoons looks like this:
+Zero energy units looks like this:

 Lying in my room in silence.
 Not talking to anyone.
 Looking down if family tries to engage.
 Eating whatever I can grab—bread, snacks—because planning meals is impossible.
 I only leave for food or water.
 Nothing else.